nickjj/flask-static-digest/README.md

 If all went as planned you should see the new `digest` command added to the list of commands.
 More on this later.

-### How does it work?

-There's 3 pieces to this extension:

-1. It adds a custom Flask CLI command to your project.
-When you run this command it looks at your static files and then generates an md5 tagged version of each file along with optionally gzipping them too.

-2. When the above command finishes it creates a `cache_manifest.json` file in your static folder which maps the regular file names, such as `images/flask.png` to `images/flask-f86b271a51b3cfad5faa9299dacd987f.png`.

-3. It adds a new template helper called `static_url_for` which uses Flask's `url_for` under the hood but is aware of the `cache_manifest.json` file so it knows how to resolve `filename=images/flask.png` to the md5 tagged file.

 ### Referencing static files using Flask's url_for helper